gowrish28gog/Assisted_learning_app/README.md

   - [Eleven Labs](https://elevenlabs.io/) – for text-to-speech
   - [Ollama](https://ollama.ai/) – for running local models

+### Hardware Requirements

+This application can be run by anyone with the following hardware specifications:

+- Memory: 8 GB or higher
+- Cores: 4 or more (for Mac)

 ## ⚙️ Installation Guide

 ### 1. Clone the Repository